Political deliberation (until 1989)

 The official inauguration took place on 27 April 2000 and was attended by representatives of Swiss business, politics and the energy sector.
 The facilities were declared ready for operation at a festive ceremony.

-The storage hall for low- and medium-level waste was built during a second phase which was finalised by the end of 2003.
-It is currently in use as a storage hall for replacement parts and operating resources.
+The storage hall for low- and medium-level waste was built during a second phase until the end of 2003 and finally put into operation mid 2020.